-NTIC's receipt of funds from its joint ventures is dependent upon fees NTIC is paid for services that it provides to its joint ventures, based on the net sales of each individual joint venture, as well as NTIC's receipt of dividend distributions from the joint ventures.
+NTIC receives funds from its joint ventures as fees received for services that NTIC provides and as dividend distributions.
 The fees for services provided to joint ventures are determined based on either a flat fee or a percentage of sales depending on local laws and tax regulations.
 With respect to NTIC's joint venture in Germany (EXCOR), NTIC recognizes an agreed upon quarterly fee for services.
-NTIC recognizes equity income from its joint ventures based on the overall profitability of its joint ventures.
-Such profitability is subject to variability from quarter to quarter and, consequently, subjects NTIC's earnings to variability from quarter to quarter.
-The profits of NTIC's joint venture are shared in accordance with their respective ownership percentages.
-NTIC typically, directly or indirectly, owns 50% or less of each of its joint venture entities and thus does not control the decisions of these entities regarding whether to pay dividends and, if paid, how much they should be in a given year.
+NTIC recognizes equity income from each joint venture based on the overall profitability of the joint venture.
+Such profitability is subject to variability from quarter to quarter which, in turn, subjects NTIC's earnings to variability from quarter to quarter.
+The profits of each joint venture are shared by the respective joint venture owners in accordance with their respective ownership percentages.
+NTIC typically directly or indirectly owns 50% or less of each of its joint venture entities and thus does not control the decisions of these entities regarding whether to pay dividends and, if paid, what amount is paid in a given year.
 The payment of a dividend by an entity is determined by a joint vote of the owners and is not at the sole discretion of NTIC.

-NTIC accounts for the investments and financial results of its joint ventures in its consolidated financial statements utilizing the equity method of accounting.
+NTIC accounts for the investments and financial results of its joint ventures in its financial statements utilizing the equity method of accounting.

-Sales by NTIC's joint ventures are not included in the net sales of NTIC.
-NTIC considers, EXCOR Korrosionsschutz - Technologien und Produkte GmbH ("EXCOR"), its joint venture in Germany, to be individually significant to NTIC's consolidated assets and income; and therefore, provides certain additional information regarding EXCOR in the notes to NTIC's consolidated financial statements and in certain sections of this report.
+NTIC considers EXCOR to be individually significant to NTIC's consolidated assets and income, and therefore, provides certain additional information regarding it in the notes to NTIC's consolidated financial statements and in this section of this report.